 Acute injuries respond the most quickly to treatment.
 Chronic conditions take longer to respond but often laser therapy will be effective when other treatments are not.

 No treatment works for everyone, but hundreds of medical journal articles have been written on laser therapy to treat a variety of conditions, and it has become accepted as a safe, effective treatment.
 Lasers like those used at Spine Specialists of Michigan have shown a tremendous success rate in treating the conditions listed in this brochure.

 You should come dressed in loose clothing that allows for direct access to the skin at the area being treated.
 Our staff will perform an evaluation of your physical condition to determine the best treatment plan.
 At the end of the evaluation, you will receive some treatment to begin the healing process.

-How Does Laser Treatment Feel?
+How Does Laser Therapy Feel?

 When the laser is applied you will feel a warm sensation on the skin.
 The light creates a soothing warmth, but is not capable of burning.

-How Long Does a Laser Treatment Last?
+How Long Does Laser Therapy Last?

 The duration of your treatment depends on the area being treated.
 A small area may take only a few minutes; larger areas of treatment may take 8-12 minutes.

 How Many Treatments Do I Need?